 The Alert Escambia emergency notification system provides updates during local emergencies and disasters to participating Escambia County residents via text message, email or phone call.
 This free service can provide lifesaving information in times of emergency, distributed by the Escambia County Division of Emergency Management.

+SIGN UP:

-SIGN UP: Visit www.bereadyescambia.com and click on the Alert Escambia icon for the sign-up link.
+Visit MyEscambia.com/beready and click on the Alert Escambia icon for the sign-up link.

-You'll be able to select your preferred method of communication when signing up for the alerts.
+You will be able to select your preferred method of communication when signing up for the alerts.